Paras-245/notes/bitten tech course/Module 2 (Basics & Enviornment Setup)/15_Ethical Hacking Laws and Policies.md

 ## Legal Laws must include:
 - company should tell how they will be treated if they give the bug from front and also tells its actions
 - scope should be given in agreement
+- should also tells compensations or punishments if he goes out of the scope